Skip to content

 Standards

-EN 18031 is the European harmonised standard series defining cybersecurity requirements for radio equipment under the RED Delegated Act — mandatory for CE marking of internet-connected radio products from August 2025.
+EN 18031 defines cybersecurity requirements for internet-connected radio equipment under the RED Delegated Act — mandatory for CE marking from August 2025.

 EN 300 328